10 Ways to Work on Your Pups Socialization Skills

 Noun: Having fun with your dog exploring the world in a positive way!
 Take your dog to see, hear and smell new people and places to improve their puppy socialization skills.
 Let them explore by climbing in, on and around different things like fallen trees and playground equipment.
-Take you your dog to meet and greet all kinds of people.
+Take your dog to meet and greet all kinds of people!

 Socialization is not just about letting your pup play with other pups, although that is a great start!